mongodb-labs/repl-trace-checker/README.md

 TLC on the generated spec.

 Caveats:
-* If a mongod's log is split across several files, they must be merged in chronological order into one file.
+* If a mongod's log is split across several files (for example, if it restarted during the test), include all its log files.
 * The replica set must never be single-node (because single-node sets handle the commitPoint differently from the RaftMongo.tla spec).
-You must disable replsettest.js's default behavior of initializing a set with one node and then adding the remainder of the nodes, see SERVER-45228.
+You must disable replsettest.js's default behavior of initializing a set with one node and then adding the remainder of the nodes. `bulk_write.js` handles this correctly.
-* Auth is not supported (it writes system.keys entries that are majority-committed during initial sync as the replica set is initialized, which violates RaftMongo.tla).
+* Auth is not supported: it writes system.keys entries that are majority-committed during initial sync as the replica set is initialized, which violates RaftMongo.tla.

 **Debug**